Fascist architecture: The evolution of Italian Fascist Architecture

 In 1934 the fascist deputies discussed the new project for the Palazzo del Littorio, the central headquarters of the National Fascist Party, to be built along Via dell'Impero in Rome.
-Most of the deputies, lead by Farinacci, were against modern architecture.
+Most of the deputies, led by Farinacci, were against modern architecture.
 Mussolini thus invited the architects of the new train station of Florence and the architects of the town of Sabaudia to Rome and praised their work, once again reaffirming his taste for modern architecture.
 Of all the projects for the headquarters that were submitted, some very sleek and futuristic, even featuring skyscrapers covered in glass, others more neo-classical, Mussolini chose a project that was halfway between modern and neo-roman.
 However the project was later moved near the Foro Mussolini (Mussolini Forum, today renamed Foro Italico), and the building was re-designed to be more monumental and in line with the latest developments of Fascist Architecture.
 Today the building is used as headquarters of the Ministero degli Esteri.

 According to historians Renzo de Felice and Paolo Nicoloso, it was at the time of the Italo-Ethiopian war, when popular consensus reached its peak, that Fascism moved from a logic of "lasting" in power by gathering consensus to a logic of "daring" to make bold moves, of creating the "new man" and penetrating even more into the lives of every citizen, building a faith around the myth of ancient Rome.

 To convey the idea of romanity to the masses, Fascist Architecture shifted towards more neo-roman styles and the main turning point was the E42 project.
 Born for the 1942 Rome Universal Expo, it was to become an example of "Mussolinian city", its buildings weren't supposed to be temporary like the international expos of the past, but they were meant to last hundreds if not thousands of years.
 It was meant to house the new administrative buildings of Rome and to be the first step in the expansion of Rome towards the sea.
 Massive boulevards were opened, from the center of Rome all the way to the sea, passing through the new E42 district.
 Along the main roads, large monuments and hotels for the millions of visitors of the expo started being built, some are still visible today.
 The profits from the Expo would also be used to finance the war, which at the time was expected to begin after 1942 or 1945.
 Again the modern projects submitted, featuring glass skyscrapers, were scrapped in favor of buildings with Roman elements, a city of arches and columns meant to convey the idea that "a people of conquerors and dominators had returned".